• About Texas Travel Talk

 A Gaylord Texan Resort Family Review

-I’m sharing my Gaylord Texan Resort Family Review.
+I’m sharing my review of the Gaylord Texan Resort for Families.

-On the outside, the resort is surrounded by acres of live greenery, seasonal blooms of many colors, trails, and parts of Lake Grapevine peeking out.
+On the outside, the resort is surrounded by acres of lush greenery, seasonal blooms in a variety of colors, trails, and parts of Lake Grapevine peeking out.
 The inside is just as surreal.
 The atrium blows my mind every time I see it.
-Lots of live greenery and flowers fill the atrium, and it’s just magical.
+It’s filled with a multitude of live greenery and flowers, making it truly magical.
 This Gaylord Texan Resort family review is by Kim, owner of Texas Travel Talk.

-I have been to the Gaylord Texan so many times I’ve lost count.
+I’ve visited the Gaylord Texan so many times that I’ve lost count.
 I’ve taken all my grandchildren, friends, mom, many family members, and son, Brody, and it never gets old or dull.
 I like how the decor changes from year to year.

 If you’re wondering if you can visit the Gaylord Texan Resort without staying there overnight.
 The answer is yes, of course.
 You can enjoy the atrium, dine in the restaurants, and marvel over all the decorations (especially during the holidays).
 Everyone is welcome.
-Parking is around $20-$25/day.
+Parking costs around $20-$25 per day.

 Gaylord Texan Resort Family Review